JUMP3R54/ATL_Flight_Weather_Prediction/README.md

 **HOW TO RUN OUR Visuals Notebook**

 Make sure you install our dataset atl_joined_weather_flights_2024 and unZIP the file and place it into your Google Drive dierectory : /content/drive/MyDrive/
-Also make sure you install our pickeled final model Run our Mount Google Drive code, and you should be able to run all our graphs
+Also make sure you install our pickeled final model in (flight_models.zip) and also place it in Google Drive Run our Mount Google Drive code, and you should be able to run all our graphs

 **HOW TO RUN OUR MODELS**